guillenjs/trivia-app/README.md

 ## Using application

-    Once installed you can enter application and playing trivia games
+    Once installed you can enter application and start playing trivia games

 ## Tech Stack